 Types of wedding ceremonies

 The only valid marriage that is recognized by the German laws is a civil wedding ceremony.
 A civil ceremony must fulfill several requirements such as being performed in German language and being held in a certified location by an official registrar.
-If at all possible, we recommend our couples to take care of the legal part at home because non-residents of Germany would need to travel twice to the country to satisfy the legal requirements.
+Couples who live outside Germany should take care of the legal part at home because non-residents of Germany would need to travel twice to the country to satisfy the legal requirements.
 If you live outside Germany, it is almost impossible to have a legal wedding here.

 For those who want to have a Catholic or protestant ceremony in Germany, you can hold it in a church, officiated by a priest.
 When choosing your church, it's important to make sure that there is an English-speaking minister to perform your wedding ceremony.
 Alternatively, get married in a privately owned chapel in Germany and let our celebrant create a religious ceremony for you.
 But a religious ceremony alone will not make you legally wed.
 You need to first have a civil wedding in the registry office prior to the religious ceremony if you want a legally binding wedding in Germany.